Norfolk school classroom

 Are there grammar schools in Norfolk?

 No. Norfolk does not have grammar schools.
-The county operates a comprehensive system.
+The county operates a full system.
 There are, however, strong academy chains and several well-regarded independent schools including Norwich School, Gresham’s (Holt), and Langley School.

 How do I choose a school in Norfolk?